 - British Columbia - start at my favorite airport hotel, and have fun in Vancouver, Victoria, and Granville Island for your summer vacation.
 Migratory marine mammals like whales spend their summers here too; they have the right idea!

 - California - Even Los Angeles, with its sad reputation as a faceless city of strip malls, has some challenging hiking trails.
 I’d also suggest a drive north to Santa Barbara, my favorite spot along the Central Coast.
-There are also Napa Valley and other less famous “wine countries.”
+Of course there’s always Napa Valley and Sonoma County.

 - France - Can’t beat Paris as a cultural, historic walking city, but you might wear out your shoes trying to see it all.
 Then there’s Provence, Versailles, biking in the Pyrenees (bordering Spain), and the forests of Fontainebleau.
 Adventure travel and luxury vacations both fit together perfectly in France!